RAG MusicKARAOKE

 apple pieback number23rank/position

-It’s a refreshing, guitar-riff-driven number said to have been arranged from a song that had existed for five years before being released as a B-side.
+Apple Pie,” included on the 11th single “Heroine.”
+It’s a refreshing, guitar-riff-driven number said to have been arranged from a song that had existed five years before its release as a B-side.

-The cute, familiar melody doesn’t span a wide vocal range, making it perfect for those who want to try singing a back number song but aren’t very confident at karaoke.
+With its cute, approachable melody and relatively narrow vocal range, it’s perfect even for those who want to try singing a back number song but aren’t very confident at karaoke.

-However, be careful not to go off pitch, as there are many falsetto parts throughout.
+Just be careful not to go off pitch, as there are many falsetto parts along the way.

 This heartwarming song portrays a protagonist who, after repeated failures in love and everyday life, gradually learns to accept themselves as they are.